martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 Encrypted binary file.
 Both the Editor and the Reader can open NTS files.
 NTS files are not backwards compatible.
 Can be compiled (read-only) or not compiled.
 Compiled NTS files can only be opened as read-only in the Editor or inside the Reader.
 There is no (official) way to decompile a NTS file.

 ## NTX
 ASCII file that can be read in the Editor.
-This is a text format that contains a special syntax which is easier for non-technical people to write in.
-NTX files can be imported in the Editor using the import pipeline.
+This is a text format that contains a special syntax which is easier for non-technical people to write in, but it has limited capabilities.
+NTX files can be imported in the Editor using the [import pipeline](#file).
 A story cannot be exported to NTX because of the limited possibilities of NTX.

 ### Syntax

-To define a state, you need to write inside the NTX file:
+To define a [&#xf013; state](#xf013-states), you need to write inside the NTX file:

 	===
 	[StateName]
 	This is where you describe the situation inside this state.

-To define the state's connections you write:
+To define the state's connections you should write:

 	===
 	[StateName]